03juan/security-wg/docs/secure_coding_and_deployment_hardening/installing.md

 Many operating systems offer features such as Address Space Layout Randomization (ASLR) and stack canaries that help reduce the risk of exploitation of memory-related bugs.
 To fully leverage these features, the Erlang/OTP runtime system must be built with certain compiler and/or linker options.

-On Linux, use the `hardening-check` tool, available as part of the `devscripts` package on recent Debian/Ubuntu and Fedora/Red Hat distributions, to check the hardening status of the Erlang/OTP runtime system’s executables, including `beam.smp, `erlexec` and `epmd`.
+On Linux, use the `hardening-check` tool, available as part of the `devscripts` package on recent Debian/Ubuntu and Fedora/Red Hat distributions, to check the hardening status of the Erlang/OTP runtime system’s executables, including `beam.smp`, `erlexec` and `epmd`.

 When building for Linux from source, manually or through tools that handle the build for you such as `kerl` and `asdf`, it may be necessary to export the following environment variables prior to building (update with other flags, such as `-O`, as needed):